MARK STREET UNITED CHURCH

 Please Like and Follow us on Social Media to Keep Connected.

-Rev. Ned Wells will be leading worship on Sunday, April 14th at 10:00AM.
+Rev. Ned Wells will be leading worship on

-This service will be in-person and through ZOOM.
+This service will be in-person and Zoom.

 Join us each week for In-Person Worship or through ZOOM.
 Feel connected, and participate in the fellowship with our Christian family.
 You will find your invitation to join us in your email or contact the church office during regular office hours at 705-742-2682 to be included.